 A heavily cited paper, by Benson, et al. (2011), studied sediment cores from the Blue Lake marsh region at the western edge of the Bonneville Basin.
 To compare Lake Bonneville records with global climate records, the team used patterns of inclination and declination variability to synchronize the timescales.
-With that, they were able to overlay Dansgaard-Oeschger and Heinrich events on timelines of the GISP2 δ^{18} O record and the

-Bonneville core Calcite, TIC, and δ^{18} O records.
-They reported a "possible correlation" between DO events in the Greenland ice core data (GISP2 δ^{18} O) and the Bonneville record; however, when the curves from the two locations are superimposed, the correlation is not apparent, and no statistical correlation was offered.
+With that they were able to overlay Dansgaard-Oeschger and Heinrich events on timelines of the GISP2 δ18O record and the Bonneville core Calcite, TIC and δ18O records.
+They reported a "possible correlation" between DO events in the Greenland ice core data (GISP2 δ18O) and the Bonneville record; however, when the curves from the two locations are superimposed, the correlation is not apparent, and no statistical correlation was offered.
 The identified Heinrich events do tend to consistently overlap some of the spikes in total inorganic carbon (TIC) in the sediments.
-TIC is commonly used as a lake-level proxy in closed systems.
-The theory is that a high level of evaporation from a climate shift results in a dropping lake level and an increase in the concentration of TIC in the water.
-The sample size of four Heinrich events is arguably small, and the timing of the TIC spikes in relation to the corresponding Heinrich event is inconsistent, but there is sufficient overlap over the 45,000-year record to warrant consideration of a link.
+TIC is commonly used as a lake level proxy in closed systems.
+The theory is that a high level of evaporation from a climate shift results in a dropping lake level and an increase in concentration of TIC in the water.
+The sample size of four Heinrich events is arguably small, and the timing of the TIC spikes in relationship to the corresponding Heinrich event is inconsistent, but there is enough of an overlap over the 45,000-year record to warrant consideration of a link.

-The Benson study of sediment cores states that the Heinrich events resulted in dry spells in the Bonneville basin which dropped the level of the lake:
+The Benson study of sediment cores states that the Heinrich events resulted in dry spells in the Bonneville basin which dropped the level of the lake.